kstenerud/streamux/streamux-specification.md

 Cancel requests and responses must be sent at the highest priority.

 Request Cancellation
 --------------------

 There are times when a requesting peer might want to cancel a request-in-progress.
 Circumstances may change, or the operation may be taking too long, or the ID pool may be exhausted.
 A requesting peer may cancel an outstanding request by sending a cancel message, citing the request ID of the request to be canceled.

-Upon receiving a cancel request, the receiving peer must immediately clear all response message chunks with the specified ID from its send queue, abort any in-progress operation the original request with that ID triggered, and send a cancel response at the highest priority.
+Upon receiving a cancel request, the receiving peer must immediately clear all response message chunks with the specified ID from its send queue, abort any in-progress operations the original request with that ID triggered, and send a cancel response at the highest priority.

 Once a cancel request has been issued, the ID of the canceled request is locked.
 A locked request ID cannot be used in request messages, and all response chunks to that request ID must be discarded.
-Once a cancel response is received for that ID, it is unlocked and may be used again.
+Once a cancel response is received for that ID, it is returned to the ID pool and may be used again.

 #### Example: